xXHunterRaiXx/countries-api-project-may-2025/version-3/README.md

 Supabase is a Backend-as-a-Service (BaaS) platform that provides a fully hosted backend for web applications.
 It allows us to store and manage our data in the cloud without having to build a custom backend from scratch.

+This version introduces you to working with a real backend service and helps you understand how frontend applications interact with remote databases through APIs.

 Up next, in Version 4, you will learn how to build a custom backend from scratch!

 ## 🎯 Requirements for Version 3